aeon-toolkit/aeon/docs/glossary.md

 Time series data
 Time series
 Series
-    Data with multiple individual {term}`variable` measurements with acoompanying {term}`timepoints` which are ordered over time or have an index indicating the position of an observation in the sequence of values.
+    Data with multiple individual {term}`variable` measurements with accompanying {term}`timepoints` which are ordered over time or have an index indicating the position of an observation in the sequence of values.

 Timepoint
 Timepoints
     The point in time that an observation is made for a {term}`time series`.
-A time point may represent an exact point in time (a timestamp), a timeperiod (e.g. minutes, hours or days), or simply an index indicating the position of an observation in the sequence of values.
+A time point may represent an exact point in time (a timestamp), a time period (e.g. minutes, hours or days), or simply an index indicating the position of an observation in the sequence of values.